 You cannot mark something as ‘located in’ from your dashboard, so you need to use the “Suggest an Edit” feature in Google Maps.

 Now, because this is user suggested, you need to regularly check if your main hotel is located inside a larger building on your listing.
 Users love to suggest you are inside the main building and not the actual hotel, so keep an eye on this to ensure it remains accurate.

-Photos for hotels get viewed a lot and play a large part in the user’s purchasing decisions.
+Google Business Profile photos for hotels get viewed a lot and play a large part in the user’s purchasing decisions.

 Here are some basic rules to follow:

 - Check user-added photos regularly and report any bad ones

 - Keep your GMB images unique (don’t share your Google My Business photos with OTAs!)